 Make smart food choices.
 Fill up your plate with veggies and fruits, and enjoy as much as you want.

 - Eat fewer items with added sugar or fructose.

 - Choose unsaturated fats more often -- vegetable oils, fish, and nuts.

 Right-size your snacks.
-It turns out those 100-calorie snack bags are a real weight-loss winner for folks trying to lose.
+It turns out those 100-calorie snack bags are a real weight-loss winner.
 People who eat from a snack-sized bag typically eat half as many calories as people who eat from a larger package.
 If your favorite snack doesn’t come packaged this way, split a large bag into several smaller baggies.

 Substitute fish for meat.
-Boost fish servings to about five to six a month, and eat about ½ ounce less of meat and cheese every day.
-(That’s not much, right?)
+Boost fish servings to about five to six a month, and eat about half an ounce less of meat and cheese every day.
 This recipe for success pairs up to promote long-term weight loss.

-Do the ingredients shuffle.
-Swap out just a few high-calorie ingredients for a lower-calorie counterpart, for instance:
+Swap some ingredients.
+Swap out just a few high-calorie ingredients for a lower-calorie counterpart.
+Some examples:

-- Instead of ground beef, use half as much meat and make up the difference in bulk with finely chopped veggies like eggplant, mushrooms, and peppers.
+- When cooking with ground beef, use half as much meat as usual, and make up the difference in bulk with finely chopped veggies like eggplant, mushrooms, and peppers.